theduckingtraveller/theduckingtraveller.github.io/_posts/2019-12-12-Bryce-Antelope.md

 ![image1]({{site.baseurl}}/assets/img/bryce/3.jpg){:height="400px" width="840px"}

 Some of the more popular spots to visit in the park include - Sunset and Sunrise points, Inspiration point and Bryce point.
 There are several hidden hikes within the hoodoos that you can take as well.
-You can also walk along the rim while taking in the gorgeous view that stretch beyond the horizons.
-The Fairyland Loop trail is one of the more popular hikes
+You can also walk along the rim while taking in the gorgeous view that stretches beyond the horizons.
+The Fairyland Loop trail(takes about 3 hours to complete and is tagged as moderate) and Peek-a-boo(shorter but more crowd than the Fairyland) are the more popular hikes.

 ![image1]({{site.baseurl}}/assets/img/bryce/4.jpg){:height="400px" width="840px"}

+The Queens Garden is also very popular but it was under renovation when we were visiting.
+It is also a really popular 3mi hike.
 Inspiration point has several telescopes set after sunset for travellers to view different celestial objects.
 A ranger is usually present to walk you through what is visible.

 ![image1]({{site.baseurl}}/assets/img/bryce/5.jpg){:height="400px" width="840px"}